agileJonas/azure-container-apps-github-secure-selfhosted-runner/README.md

 11. Go to Github and check you self hosted runners and you should have your runner registered and green.
 ![ACR](./img/runner4b.png)

 12. We are going to use the User Managed Identity created in step 1 to deploy to Azure.
 To achieve that we need the get the clientId, Subscription Id and tenant Id from Azure.
-Execture the below CLI will give you these details.
+Execute the below CLI will give you these details.

 ```sh
     >az identity show -g ADO -n umi-github